sammck/tp-hub/README.md

   - `http://${HUB_HOSTNAME}/whoami`                 (Private LAN only)
   - `http://${HUB_HOSTNAME}.local/whoami`           (Private LAN only) (for Mac clients)

 Congratulations!
-You've just deployed a tp-hub web service stack and used it from the internet and your private LAN, with valid HTTPS certificates.
+You've just deployed a tp-hub web service stack and used it from the Internet and your private LAN, with valid HTTPS certificates.

-Since the docker-compose service in your `whoami` stack was define with `restart: always`, it will automatically restart when Docker is restarted or the hub host is rebooted.
+Since the docker-compose service in your `whoami` stack was defined with `restart: always`, it will automatically restart when Docker is restarted or the hub host is rebooted.

 If you wish to remove the stack, you can click on the "Delete this stack" button in the "Stack details" page.
-Traeffik will automatically detect the removal of containers and remove the reverse-proxy routes associated with them.
+Traefik will automatically detect the removal of containers and remove the reverse-proxy routes associated with them.